Attention Deficit Hyperactivity Disorder (ADHD)

 The four main categories are predominantly inattentive, predominantly hyperactive-impulsive, combined, and unspecified ADHD.

-This symptom was previously known as attention-deficit disorder (ADD).
-With ADD, psychologists mainly focused on inattentiveness and provided tools to improve attention.
+This presentation was previously known as attention-deficit disorder (ADD).

-If this symptom is predominant, a person may struggle with focus, organisation, and completing tasks on time (eg procrastinating).
+If inattentiveness is predominant in an individual, the person may struggle with focus, organisation, and completing tasks on time (eg procrastinating).

 As the name suggests, a person with this primary symptom is restless, has excess energy, and is impulsive.